 Calculated at $18.00 per credit x 3 credits

-Including: International Airfare, Transportation in Country, Admissions and Cultural Experiences, Guest Lectures, Contingency Fund, and Instructor Travel Expenses
+Including: Accommodations, Transportation in Country, Admissions and Cultural Experiences, Guest Lectures, Contingency Fund, Breakfast and Some Meals and Instructor Travel Expenses

 OR Regular Deposit*

 *Early deposit is required for consideration for Foundation Scholarships.
 Early Deposits received before 12/4/2023 will be refundable until 1/19/2024.